shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/parent-intercept.md

       flushed; child initiates, parent echoes and guarantees not to say more stuff, then child deletes itself.

+* nsIChannelEventSink.idl
+  * added (in my/asuth's reset interception patch) REDIRECT_INTERCEPTION_RESET
+    constant which exclusively exists so that
+    HttpBaseChannel::SetupReplacementChannel can know to add
+    LOAD_BYPASS_SERVICE_WORKER to the new channel's newFlags.

 nsIHttpChannelChild.idl *pending*
 * removed forceIntercepted(bool postRedirectChannelShouldIntercept,
   bool postRedirectChannelShouldUpgrade)